 How to tell if your headache is serious

-According to Dr. Hamad Farhat, a neurosurgeon at Advocate Christ Medical Center in Oak Lawn, Ill., headaches can be a sign of serious health issues such as carbon monoxide poisoning, a concussion, stroke or high blood pressure.
+Dr. Hamad Farhat, a neurosurgeon at Advocate Christ Medical Center in Oak Lawn, Ill., says that headaches can be a sign of serious health issues such as carbon monoxide poisoning, a concussion, stroke or high blood pressure.

 Migraines usually only affect one side of the head, will last for about two to 72 hours and are typically made worse by physical activity or certain lights, sounds or smells.
 With the help of rest and ibuprofen, the migraine should eventually fade.